See if you can find an answer to your question about international student visas in the frequently asked questions

 If a Curtin student intends to change education provider before completing six calendar months of their principal course as described above, they must seek approval by obtaining a Letter of Release.
 For students who have not commenced their principal course of study at Curtin, this will be from Curtin International and students who have commenced their principal course should contact the Student Service Centre.

 If after arrival in Australia a student wishes to study a new principal course, in a different education sector to their current principal course, they must apply for a new student visa.
-Students planning to changing course and education provider must ensure they continue to meet the conditions of their student visa.
+Students planning on changing course and education provider must ensure they continue to meet the conditions of their student visa.
 Please refer to the Department of Immigration and Border Protection website for further information.

 International students on a student visa are required to maintain a full time enrolment at all times to ensure their degree is completed in the minimum time.
 With the exception of a small number of courses, the full time enrolment is 100 credits.
 Students who fail to maintain a full time enrolment will be in breach of their student visa conditions.